Medically reviewed by Dr. Erica Irish, July 20, 2023

 Sudden dietary changes can be hard on the gastrointestinal tract.
 As a result, your dog may develop temporary constipation.

-The pain and discomfort caused by orthopedic issues can make it difficult for a dog to assume the appropriate position for defecation.
+The pain and discomfort caused by orthopedic issues, including pelvic trauma, can make it difficult for a dog to assume the appropriate position for defecation.
 As a result, the dog may try to hold back from fully emptying the bowel.

 An enlarged prostate may compress the colon.
 This can lead to difficulty passing stool.